jqwik-team/jqwik/BACKLOG.md

 ### Properties

+- Optionally report for each property which arbitraries are used.

 - @ForAll
   - can be used in parameter types to choose provider method
   - can take `providerClass` parameter (but no value parameter)